brandenc40/green-mountain-grill/README.md

 > for doing a lot of the leg work on figuring out the commands to send and the
 > data returned by the grill.

-### Feel free to assist with building this codebase, any help would be appreciated
+### Still a work in progress so feel free to assist with building this codebase, any help would be appreciated

 ## Grill State Data Parse
 ```